 Test User Occupational: Ability, or equivalent.
 Please see our Test User Qualifications page for guidance.

-Online tests are available through the HTS 5 platform - click here for an overview.
-To access tests on HTS 5, users can choose between two options:
+Most of our online tests are available through the HTS 5 platform – click here for an overview.
+To access tests on HTS 5, you can choose between two options:

-To get set up with an HTS 5 account, contact us by phone on +44 (0)1865 797920 or email.
-Alternatively, you can purchase the tests on our website, and we will set up your HTS 5 account, add your licenses and email you the login details to your account together with a complete user guide.
+To get set up with an HTS 5 account, contact us by email, by phone on +44 (0)1865 797920 or you can purchase the tests directly on our website.
+We will then set up your account.